TeamFAPS/PSVita-RE-tools/README.md

 Kdumper usage
 ---
 Before compiling, you have to change IP address to the one of your PC in main.c.
-After compiling, install the app on activated testkit/devkit <3.68.
+After compiling, install the application on an activated TestKit/DevKit running a System Software on version stricly lower than 3.68.
 On PC listen TCP on port 9023.
 Run the PS Vita application.
 Follow the instructions on screen.
 The kernel dump is sent to PC through socket.

 kdump-extract usage
 ---